 Around 95 percent of Android devices are at a risk of being exaggerated by some kind of malicious or malware software?
 It means, the devices are at risk of being chopped without the user being aware of it.
 Android is Open Source, and therefore it leaves the Operating System at a threat of above 75,000 known security fears.
-Some of the most common Android malicious and malware software are Andr/Generic-S, Andr/PJApps-C, Andr/BatterD-A, Andr/BBridge-A, and Andr/DrSheep-A. These malicious apps or malware aim at sending personally recognisable information to a server to hack personal accounts, display ads on the phone, or may comprise some kind of illegal act.
+This mobile testing services say that some of the most common Android malicious and malware software are Andr/Generic-S, Andr/PJApps-C, Andr/BatterD-A, Andr/BBridge-A, and Andr/DrSheep-A. These malicious apps or malware aim at sending personally recognisable information to a server to hack personal accounts, display ads on the phone, or may comprise some kind of illegal act.

 2. Probable Risks of Google Play Store